MicrosoftDocs/xamarin-docs/docs/xamarin-forms/get-started/hello-xamarin-forms/quickstart.md

     ![](quickstart-images/vs/uwp-add-reference-extensions.png "Add Windows Mobile Extensions for UWP")

+    Note that v10.0.16299.0 of the Windows Mobile Extensions for UWP must be selected to use the `PhoneLine` class.

 29. In **Solution Explorer**, in the **Phoneword.UWP** project, double-click **Package.appxmanifest**:

     ![](quickstart-images/vs/uwp-manifest.png "Open the UWP Manifest")